-Although successful completion of designated high school course work is necessary for student success in college, those few students who score at the upper five percent of all students nationally on the SAT I have demonstrated potential for success in college and may be considered for admission.
+Although successful completion of designated high school course work is necessary for student success in college, those few students who score at the upper five percent of all students nationally on the SAT I Total (Verbal + Math) or equivalent composite ACT score have demonstrated potential for success in college and may be considered for admission.

-Students who demonstrate very high academic ability by achieving SAT I-Composite (Verbal + Math) score in the upper five percent (for 1997-98, the 95\ percentile was 1360 SAT/31 ACT) of national college-bound seniors according to the most recent report from the College Board and who show other evidence of college readiness may be admitted under this section.
+Students who demonstrate very high academic ability by achieving a SAT I-Composite (Verbal + Math) score in the upper five percent (2003-04 the 95th percentile was 1420 SAT/29 ACT) of national college-bound seniors according to the most recent report from the College Board and who show other evidence of college readiness may be admitted under this section.
 (An ACT score which is equivalent to this SAT I score may also be used.)
 Institutions must carefully evaluate such students to determine their ability to benefit from college course work.
 Students must satisfy any CPC deficiencies in areas other than English or mathematics.